bramwelt/apitestcase/README.rst

 ApiTestCase
 ===========
-An integration test suite for testing HTTP APIs.
+An integration test suite for HTTP APIs.

 Uses the requests_ library, and the python unittest_ library to build integration tests for web apis.